-10) Fukushima Water: Cesium-134 survey

-Samples were collected for radioactive isotopes of cesium-137 and -134 analysis using the ratio of the two isotopes to distinguish cesium from the more recent Fukushima source over fallout from weapons testing.
-Twenty liters of unfiltered seawater was collected from the surface ocean into two 10L plastic sample containers and shipped to the Center for Marine and Environmental Radioactivity at the Woods Hole Oceanographic for analysis.
+12) Cesium-134 survey: Collaboration between Scripps Intuition of Oceanography and Woods Hole Oceanographic has led to samples being collected for radioactive isotopes of cesium-137 and -134 analysis using the ratio of the two isotopes to distinguish cesium from the more recent Fukushima source over fallout from weapons testing.
+Twenty liters of unfiltered seawater was collected primarily from the surface, but also one 5 point vertical profile into two 10L plastic sample containers and shipped to the Center for Marine and Environmental Radioactivity at the Woods Hole Oceanographic for analysis.
 Final radioactive cesium concentrations are reported in units of Bq per cubic meter where one Becquerel equals one disintegration per second. http://ourradioactiveocean.org/results.html (Mitchell SIO, Buesseler WHOI)